- System Configuration

 Finally, the Portal login dashboard displays your accounting data for all your XSEDE resources.

 File systems are file storage spaces directly connected to a system.
-There are currently two such areas available to you on blacklight.
+There are currently three such areas available to you on blacklight.

 This is your home directory.
 Your $HOME directory has a 5-Gbyte quota. $HOME is visible to all of blacklight's compute and frontend processors. $HOME is backed up daily, although it is still a good idea to store your important $HOME files to the Data Supercell.
 The Data Supercell, PSC's file archival system, is discussed below.